 - Make sure the yeast is fresh.
 Don’t use yeast that’s been banging around your pantry for years.
 If you buy yeast and won’t use it all quickly, you can freeze it for up to a year.

-- 300 ml (10 floz) milk
+- 300 ml milk (10 floz)

-- 520 g (4 cups / 18.5oz) plain (AP) flour
+- 520 g plain flour (all purpose flour) (4 cups / 18.5oz)

 - 2 teaspoons ground cinnamon